ProjectOpenSea/seaport/README.md

 # Consideration

 Consideration is a marketplace contract for safely and efficiently composing and fulfilling orders for ERC721 and ERC1155 items.
-Each order contains an arbitrary number of items that the offerer is willing to give (the "offer") along with an arbitrary number of items that must be received (the "consideration").
+Each order contains an arbitrary number of items that the offerer is willing to give (the "offer") along with an arbitrary number of items that must be received along with their respective receivers (the "consideration").

 ## Order